 Major T. Rama Chandra, a great gandhist, was the general secretary camp section with Sh.
 M.M.
 Wakhare and Sh.
 S.S.
 Singh as joint secretary.
 They all were facing the commission and threw an idea into the minds of workers that they should raise possible institutions in their areas.
 This fruitified and, before and after the stoppage of central govt. grants, many institutions were raised.
 Many of them changed the ames of the institutions because of the fear that Income Tax Department will forfeit their properties.

-Bharat Sevak Samaj is the National Development Agency promoted by the design Commission, Government of India to make definite public co-operation for implementing government plans.
+Bharat Sevak Samaj is the National Development Agency promoted by the Planning Commission, Government of India to make definite public co-operation for implementing government plans.
 The charter and functioning of Bharat Sevak Samaj is permitted unanimously by the Indian Parliament.
 BSS was recognized with a mission to need education to the doorsteps of the learners, enhancing public equality and creating flexibility for lifetime education.